scala-tsi/scala-tsi/doc/workings.md

 The link in the above table from scala type to `TypescriptType` is provided by an implicit `TSType`. <br />
 You will have to define these yourself and put these in scope.
 Of course scala-tsi helps you with this.

 The `DefaultTSTypes` trait and object contain a large number of definitions for built-in Java and Scala classes, e.g. it contains a `TSType[Int]`.

+The most important thing is to define an implicit `TSType` for your own types.
-For your own types the simplest case is a case class, then you can use `implicit val myCaseClassTSType = TSType.fromCaseClass[MyCaseClass]` to generate a `TSType[MyCaseClass]` which scala-tsi can use to output your classes.
+If you want to convert a case class, then you can simply use `implicit val myCaseClassTSType = TSType.fromCaseClass[MyCaseClass]`.

-There are other ways to construct `TSType` defined in the companion object which we encourage you to check out.
+There are other ways to construct `TSType` defined in the companion object which we encourage you to check out.<br />
 Most interesting are `TSType.fromCaseClass`, `TSType.alias` and `TSType.interface`.

 scala-tsi also defines a small DSL which you can use to construct custom definitions